brillout/handli/readme.md

 `handli` resolves the promise if and only if the request is successfull.
 (That is, the server replied with a `2xx` status code.)

-And, throwing an error upon erronous server responses is futile:
+Note that it is therefore futile to throw an error upon a `!response.ok` request:
 ~~~diff
 -const response = await fetch(url);
 -if( !response.ok ) {